Make webinars more interactive

 But it’s good to keep the rule of a “golden middle.”
 Changing slides or format too frequently may be irritating and inefficient, as the listeners will find it hard to follow the speaker’s line of thought.
 As a result, viewers will quickly lose interest.

-When it comes to the way that you’re presenting, there’s plenty of ways that will make your webinar more engaging.
+When it comes to the way that you’re presenting, there are plenty of ways that will make your webinar more engaging.
 You can try to change the rhythm and pace when you’re talking to the attendees.
 It will make people who are listening to you more engaged.
 It’s less likely that they will get bored.
-Remember not to become theatrical – it should seem natural.
+Remember not to become theatrical — it should seem natural.
 It’s essential for people who attend any event to see that the host is well-prepared and interested in the topic.
 If you want to add even more, have in mind that people love stories.
 So you can add a couple of anecdotes from your life.

 Keep learning: